guofei9987/scikit-opt/docs/en/more_ga.md

-## genetic algorithm do integer programming
+## Do integer programming with genetic algorithm

 If you want some variables to be integer, then set the corresponding `precision` to an integer For example, our objective function is `demo_func`.
 We want the variables to be integer interval 2, integer interval 1, float.
 We set `precision=[2, 1, 1e-7]`: